<function>

 ), in contrast to values coming from a variable input.

 Before exploring approaches for handling global variables, let's first identify scenarios in which global variables arise.
-To this end, we present two cases.
-The first one presents the simplest scenario possible, where operations are performed directly in the global scope.
-For its part, the second tab illustrates a more nuanced case, where a function accesses and operates on a global variable.
+To this end, we present two cases, each represented in a different tab below.
+The first one considers the simplest scenario possible, where operations are performed directly in the global scope.
+For its part, the second one illustrates a more nuanced case, where a function accesses and operates on a global variable.

 # all operations are type UNSTABLE (they're defined in the global scope)